 Maserati, like Alfa Romeo, has been promised a lot by its parent firm Fiat Chrysler Automobiles (FCA) owner over the past decade or more, but been given the chance to deliver very little to realise its full potential.

-And what has come from Maserati, the likes of the Ghibli and Levante, has been well short of rivals including Porsche and Mercedes-AMG.
+And what has come from Maserati, the likes of the Maserati Ghibli and Maserati Levante, has been well short of rivals including Porsche and Mercedes-AMG.
 While actually creating at least some of the cars has been an improvement on some of the revival plans of the past, creating them to match and better the ever-higher standards has been beyond Maserati thus far.

 Now there is a new plan, and an even more ambitious one at that.
 As we reveal, it includes up to 10 new models, including derivatives, before 2023, kicking off with a dramatic carbonfibre mid-engined supercar called MC20.
 The investment runs into the billions.